University College

 A minimum grade average in required courses is needed for entry, and this minimum changes each year depending on available spaces and the number of applicants.
 The following courses must be completed:

-COG250Y1 with a minimum grade, or
+COG250Y1 with a minimum grade of 70%, or

-• 1.5 credits in CSC, LIN, PHL, or PSY with a minimum grade average based on the 1.5 credits.
+• 1.5 credits in CSC, LIN, PHL, or PSY with a minimum grade average of 70% based on the 1.5 credits.
 No more than 1.0 credits can be from any ONE of the listed course designators.
-If more than 1.5 credits have been completed, the minimum grade average will be based on the higher course grades.
+If more than 1.5 credits have been completed, the grade average will be based on the higher course grades.

 Note: